netw0rm/atlaskit/packages/icon/docs/USAGE.md

 # Icon
-This package contains the AtlasKit icons.
+This package contains the Atlaskit icons.
 All icons should be consumed separately unless your build tool supports tree shaking.

 > This packages is licensed under the Atlassian Design Guidelines - please check the LICENSE file for more information.